Greigh/BlockingMachine/README.md

 ### Version History

 #### 1.0.0-beta.3 (Latest)
-- Added initial Windows support
 - Fixed critical stability issues
 - Enhanced dark mode implementation
 - Improved memory usage for large filter lists
 - Documentation improvements
 - Updated README for clarity and consistency
+- ** Had to delay Windows support due to critical issues with the installer.
+I am working on a fix and will release an update soon. **

 #### 1.0.0-beta.2
 - 🎉 Initial public beta release